aibatsummerschool/aibat.github.io/_posts/2016-6-23--developers.md

 title: Making game - teamwork
 ---

-1)Hello guys!
+Hello guys!
 It's my first post!
 Don't be so angry or harmful)))I am not PRO in things like that  :/ Today I will tell you about some professions that make the games, and there i will tell about professions that i like mostly.

 ENGINEER!